2026-2027 TUGSA Executive Board & Staff

 OFFICE ORGANIZER

-Aradhna is from Massachusetts and recently received her MFA in Poetry from Temple.
-As a TUGSA member, she was part of the Stewards Council, and was the Director of Community Outreach on the ’24-’25 Executive Board.
+Aradhna is from Massachusetts and recently received her MFA in Poetry while working as a Teaching Assistant in the Department of English.
+As a TUGSA member, she was part of the Stewards’ Council, and was the Director of Community Outreach on the 2024-’25 Executive Board.
 Aradhna values the community that TUGSA promotes with its ability to connect grad workers from all subjects.
 She enjoys using her writing and communication skills to strengthen TUGSA’s cause.

 -